excellalabs/docker-workshop-2/README-Networking.md

 **Flannel**

 Try it out: `kubectl apply -f https://raw.githubusercontent.com/coreos/flannel/master/Documentation/kube-flannel.yml`
-  - Focused on networking.
+  - Does not implement network policy.
 For network policy, other projects such as Calico can be used
   - Main advantage of this model is that it removes the port mapping complexities that come from sharing a single host IP
   - Does not control how containers are networked to the host, only how the traffic is transported between hosts
   - Service Discovery
     - Runs a small, single binary agent called `flanneld` on each host, and is responsible for allocating a subnet lease to each host out of a larger, preconfigured address space